 On January 18, 2017, the Illinois Attorney General filed a lawsuit in Illinois state court against Navient - its subsidiaries Navient Solutions, Inc., Pioneer Credit Recovery, Inc., and General Revenue Corporation - and the Bank arising out of the Multi-State Investigation.
 On March 20, 2017, the Bank moved to dismiss the Illinois Attorney General action as to the Bank, arguing, among other things, the complaint failed to allege with sufficient particularity or specificity how the Bank was responsible for any of the alleged conduct, most of which predated the Bank's existence.
 On July 10, 2018, the Court granted the Bank's motion to dismiss without prejudice.
 On August 7, 2018, the Illinois Attorney General filed a First Amended Complaint and, on October 9, 2018, the Bank again moved to dismiss the action based on grounds similar to those raised in its March 20, 2017 motion.
 The Illinois Attorney General filed its response on November 21, 2018, and the Bank filed its reply on December 10, 2018.
 Oral argument on the motion took place on January 9, 2019.
-The Court took the motion under advisement.
+The Court took the motion under advisement, and a hearing took place on December 7, 2021.
+On December 16, 2021, the Court entered an Order granting the Bank's Motion to Dismiss the First Amended Complaint, thereby dismissing the Bank from the action with prejudice.